bachya/lp-vault-manager/README.md

 A: Since I use Applescript for the application-level scripting necessary to grab the URL from the browser's tab, I need a browser that has Applescript support for that activity.
 Unfortunately, many browsers – including Firefox – don't support it.
 See [this Alfred forum topic](http://www.alfredforum.com/topic/2013-how-to-get-frontmost-tab%E2%80%99s-url-and-title-of-various-browsers/) for more info.

 If there is a particular browser that I don't yet support, but does have the requisite Applescript capabilities, let me know via the [Issues Page](https://github.com/bachya/lp-vault-manager/issues).

+## Q. I'm getting a `ValueError: No JSON object could be decoded` error when I run the workflow.
+What's going on?
+A. Check out [issue #5](https://github.com/bachya/lp-vault-manager/issues/5) – long story short, you're probably saving raw Unicode characters in your config file.

 ## Q: Didn't this project used to be Ruby-based?
 Why does it now use Python?
 A: During initial development, I found myself tackling a number of fairly common challenges: data caching, fuzzy searching, configuration management, and more.
 As I looked at other Alfred workflows, I noticed that several developers had started to write libraries to work with Alfred in their preferred language.
 I decided to do the same.